modxorg/Docs/en/extending-modx/creating-components/component-structure.md

 ---
-title: "Structure of the component, why we need assets, core and _build"
+title: "Structure of the component"
 translation: "extending-modx/creating-components"
 ---